 - 2000 visitors/week that bring $3000;

 This doesn’t mean that you shouldn’t grow traffic or promote your web resource to TOP 10.
 Still, as a business owner, you must focus on conversion rates.
-For this purpose, you will need to use supplementary services (to analyze the statistics), develop a CRO strategy or order if from an agency.
+For this purpose, you will need to use supplementary services (to analyze the statistics), develop a CRO strategy, or order if from an agency.

 How Does Conversion Optimization Benefit Website Promotion

-In addition to sales growth, conversion rate optimization also allows you to:
+Conversion rate optimization allows you to:

 - Understand the preferences of your target audience.
 You don’t need traffic.
 You need people who can potentially become your customers.
 Imagine that a clot of spectators stands near your store every day.
 They window-shop all the time but never buy.
 As a result, you get nothing.
 Conversion is somewhat similar to this case.
 You need to single out potential buyers and do everything to make them find what they are looking for on your website.

 - Increase sales and return on investment.
 It’s better to hire a CRO agency than splurge a fortune on advertising.
 Ads may bring you traffic, but it won’t necessarily convent into new buyers.

 - Improve usability and search ranking.
 Decent usability and high-quality content are crucial to engaging potential customers.
 If your website has poor navigation and provides insufficient information about products or services, visitors will just close it and go to competitors.
 Moreover, search bots take into account usability and content as ranking factors.
 Therefore, CRO will improve your search positions, generating additional sales.

 - Increase brand recognition.
 Seamless user experience encourages buyers to tell others about your product.